 - Thesis title

-- Supervisor(s) (if required a Change of Supervisor(s) form is available from the Student Portal)
+- Supervisor(s) (if required a Change of Supervisor(s) form is available in my.unimelbl)

 - Current mailing address

-- Estimated thesis submission date (this is the date that candidate intends to submit their thesis for examination and it may not necessarily be the Expected Thesis Submission Date that appears in the Student Portal).
+- Estimated thesis submission date (this is the date that candidate intends to submit their thesis for examination and it may not necessarily be the Expected Thesis Submission Date that appears in my.unimelb).

 The summary activates the process of nominating potential examiners for the thesis.
 The estimated thesis submission date helps examiners in scheduling their workload to accommodate their examination of the thesis.

-Candidates are not informed of the names of persons nominated as possible examiners, but are permitted to name individuals whom they do not wish appointed as examiners.
-Candidates who wish to name individuals whom they do not wish to act as their examiners should provide a written statement to the head of department at the time of submission of their 80-word summary.
+Candidates are not informed of the names of persons nominated as possible examiners, but are permitted to name individuals whom they believe would make unsuitable examiners.
+Candidates who wish to name individuals whom they do not wish to act as their examiners should provide a written statement of the names and substantiated reasons for such exclusion, to the Chair of Examiners, through their supervisor, at the time of submission of their 80-word summary.

-Note: If more than three months lapses between submission of the 80-word summary and the thesis for examination, it is recommended that you notify MSGR two weeks before the thesis is to be submitted to avoid delays with the examination.
-The MSGR Examinations Office can be notified by email.
+Note: If more than three months lapses between submission of the 80-word summary and the thesis for examination, it is recommended that you notify the Examinations Office two weeks before the thesis is to be submitted to avoid delays with the examination.
+The Examinations Office can be notified by email.

 On receipt of an approved Submission of Thesis form, two copies of the thesis will be sent to the examiners and one will be retained for the reference of the Chair of Examiners.
 Candidates are strongly advised to retain a further copy of the thesis for their own use during the examination.
-Examiners' copies will only be returned if prior agreement has been made with MSGR.
-A request for the return of the thesis can be made on the Submission of Thesis form.
-As an academic courtesy, it is hoped that candidates will allow examiners to keep their copy of the thesis.
+A request for the return of the thesis can be made on the Submission of Thesis form and automatically applies if a confidentiality agreement is in place.

 Where the candidate's supervisor considers the thesis to have significant shortcomings but may proceed to examination, or that the thesis should not be sent out for examination, the supervisor must provide a detailed outline of their concerns to the candidate and attach a copy to the Submission of Thesis form.
 It is in the candidate's interest to carefully consider and to seek advice as appropriate before submitting the thesis for examination without their supervisor's endorsement.